 RE

 With the engine at the rear, the floor of the RE bus sloped gently down towards the front.
-This meant there were fewer and shallower steps, which made it easier and quicker for passengers to get on and off.
+This meant there were fewer and shallower entrance steps.
+This made it easier & quicker for passengers to get on & off.

-RE chassis were built in three lengths and two heights:
+RE chassis were built in three lengths & two heights:

 • RESL: Short 32ft, Low 2ft 5inch bus;